Stay by the sea on the Isle of Wight

 From The Orchards, a ten-minute drive to the west will bring you to the nautical harbour town of Yarmouth, where you can sample ice creams on the pier or cross over the river to explore the dunes of Sandhard Beach.
 Setting coordinates southwards instead will take you to the rugged coastline that flanks the Military Road, where the waves of The Channel are known to make excellent conditions for surfing.

 If you’re looking for something a tad fancier but equally as nautical, try The Seaview Hotel on the Island’s eastern shore.
-Located in the upmarket sailing village of Seaview (from where it takes its name), you’ll be close to sailing clubs, coastal walks and a selection of salt-kissed swimming beaches, including Seagrove Bay which has its own pop-up barista bar at this time of year.
+Located in the upmarket sailing village of Seaview (from where it takes its name), you’ll be close to sailing clubs, coastal walks and a selection of salt-kissed swimming beaches, including Seagrove Bay.

 Check-in options at The Seaview Hotel include crisp and comfy standard rooms, an apartment suite (if you fancy splashing out) and an assortment of superior rooms with views out over the calm blue seas below.
 If you’re starting to feel peckish, you can take a seat in the ground floor Aquitania restaurant – winner of 2 AA Rosettes – for a modern assortment of dishes atop the whitest of tablecloths and with the sparkliest of silverware.